Is Dash Still A Good Investment in Late 2021?

 Dash is a relatively established cryptocurrency, much like bitcoin, but with much lower transaction fees and enhanced privacy features.
-It has huge potential, much like bitcoin, or it’s tiny brother litecoin, but the real question is how will the future play out?
+It has huge potential, much like bitcoin, or its tiny brother litecoin, but the real question is how will the future play out?

 Cryptocurrencies come, rise, and die all the time — one of the biggest things to consider when investing in them is if they’ll even last.
 Do they have a community?
 Do they have a fundamental value or use to them?
 How effective are they at doing what they are designed to do?

-Our Outlook: Do We Invest in Dash?
+Do We Currently Invest in Dash?